Ethan Bandré

-Ethan Bandré (born September 14, 1998) is an American soccer player who plays as a goalkeeper for Sporting Kansas City II in MLS Next Pro.
+Ethan Bandré (born September 14, 1998) is an American soccer player who plays as a goalkeeper for USL Championship side Tampa Bay Rowdies.

 Career

 Youth

 Bandré attended Salina High School South, winning the 5A state championship in 2015, was named a three time KHSSCA first team all-state honoree as well as a two time state goalkeeper of the year and league MVP in 2016.
 He also played club soccer for Kansas Rush Academy, who he helped win two club state championships.

 College & Amateur

 In 2017, Bandré attended Pacific University to play college soccer.
 He did not play in his first year, but went on to make 23 appearances for the Tigers and was named WCC All-Academic First Team in 2019, before transferring to Northwestern University in 2020, where he competed in a further ten games.

 While at college, Bandré competed in the USL League Two with Kaw Valley FC.
 In 2018, he made four appearances, and in 2019 made a single playoff appearance.
 2021 saw him play again in the USL League Two, this time with Des Moines Menace, making two regular season appearances and two playoff appearances, helping the team to win the USL League Two Championship.